Get Started with Full-Text Search

 Each full-text index must belong to a full-text catalog.
 You can create a separate text catalog for each full-text index, or you can associate multiple full-text indexes with a given catalog.
 A full-text catalog is a virtual object and does not belong to any filegroup.
 The catalog is a logical concept that refers to a group of full-text indexes.

-For information about things to consider when you are choosing the column language, see Choose a Language When Creating a Full-Text Index.
+For information about choosing the column language, see Choose a Language When Creating a Full-Text Index.

-The process of building a full-text index is fairly I/O intensive (on a high level, it consists of reading data from SQL Server, and then propagating the filtered data to the full-text index).
+The process of building a full-text index is fairly I/O intensive.
+In summary, it consists of reading data from SQL Server, and then propagating the filtered data to the full-text index.
 As a best practice, locate a full-text index in the database filegroup that is best for maximizing I/O performance or locate the full-text indexes in a different filegroup on another volume.

 We recommend associating tables with the same update characteristics (such as small number of changes versus large number of changes, or tables that change frequently during a particular time of day) together under the same full-text catalog.
 By setting up full-text catalog population schedules, full-text indexes stay synchronous with the tables without adversely affecting the resource usage of the database server during periods of high database activity.